jankotek/mapdb-site/doc/btreemap.rst

     :language: c++
     :dedent: 8

 Values are also stored as part of BTree leaf nodes.
-Large values means huge overhead and on a single ``map.get("key")`` 32 values are deserialized, but only a single value returned.
+Large value means huge overhead and on a single ``map.get("key")`` 32 values are deserialized, but only a single value returned.
 In this case, it is better to store the values outside the leaf node, in a separate record.
 In this case, the leaf node only has a 6 byte recid pointing to the value.

-Large values can also possibly be compressed to save space.
-This example stores places node outside BTree leaf nodes and applies compression on each value:
+Large values can also be compressed to save space.
+This example stores values outside BTree Leaf Node and applies compression on each value:

 .. literalinclude:: ../src/test/java/doc/btreemap_compressed.java
     :start-after: //a